 Basic concepts and techniques of differential and integral calculus; Applications in the fields of accounting, economics, finance and management.
-P: Math 101 with at least a C grade or transfer cse Math 004 or Math Placement of Math 104 or greater.
-Fall and Spring.
+P: Math 101 with at least a C grade or WPT-MFND score >465 and WPT-AALG score >525 Fall and Spring.